-Regional differences highlight misconceptions about priority control
+Regional differences highlight misconceptions about preemption for law enforcement

 GTT’s Vice President of Global Marketing